WOA-Project/Lumia950XLPkg/README.md

-# EDK2 Implementation for Lumia 950 XL
+# EDK2 Implementation for Lumia 950 & Lumia 950 XL

 ## What's this?

-This package demonstrates an AArch64 UEFI implementation for hacked Lumia 950 XL.
+This package demonstrates an AArch64 UEFI implementation for hacked Lumia 950 and Lumia 950 XL.
 Currently it is able to boot Windows 10 ARM64 (with a minor patch).
 Booting Linux is also possible (see the note).